 Dr Sampaio has conducted fieldwork in Portugal and Brazil to investigate Portuguese film culture, with a focus on the practices and materiality of films as traveling objects.
 Her research methods combine content analysis, multi-archival work, direct observation and interviews, at the crossroads of anthropology, media studies, film history and tourism studies.
 She has published articles and reviews in national and international peer-reviewed journals, edited the books Viagens, Olhares e Imagens: Portugal 1910-1980 (Cinemateca Portuguesa–Museu do Cinema, 2017) and A Propósito dos Outros Filmes: Encontros com o Arquivo de Imagens em Movimento (FGV Editora, 2022), and guest-edited special issues for the Journal of Tourism and Cultural Change (2014), Cadernos de Arte e Antropologia (2014), Aniki: Revista Portuguesa da Imagem e Movimento (2016) and Etnográfica (2021).

-At present, her research interests cover the following topics: (1) film production practices in Portugal; (2) the marginal and parallactic histories of Portuguese cinema; (3) the theorisation of cinema and the moving image archive with a focus on their materialities; (4) cine-touristic cultures and their intersections with colonial culture; (5) media ethnography.
+At present, her research interests cover the following topics: (1) film production practices in Portugal; (2) the marginal histories of Portuguese cinema; (3) the theorisation of cinema and the moving image archive with a focus on their materialities; (4) cine-touristic cultures and their intersections with colonial culture; (5) media ethnography.
 She is currently conducting research on contemporary filmmaking practices in Portugal, with a project titled ‘Is there an industry in this film?
 An ethnography of film production in Portugal’ (CEECIND/03453/2018/CP1541/CT0008).

 Since May 2020 she is Editor-in-chief of Aniki: Portuguese Journal of the Moving Image.